plepe/ogd-wikimedia-osm-checker/Dataset.md

     }
   }

+  // [optional] query for similar items near coordinates (from refData, wikipediaList and/or wikidata) in OpenStreetMap
-  // return a query for the current item in Overpass QL (ob is an instance of class Examinee)
+  // return a query Overpass QL (parameter 'ob' is an instance of class Examinee)
   // about Overpass QL: https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL
   // '(filter)' will be replaced by a bouding box query from the found coordinates, extended by 30 meters
   // '(filter:200)' will be replaced by a bounding box query extended by 200 meters (or what ever has been specified)
-  // if null is returned, no OpenStreetMap objects will be queried compileOverpassQuery (ob) {
+  // if null is returned, no similar OpenStreetMap objects will be queried compileOverpassQuery (ob) {
-    return '(nwr[building](filter);nwr[amenity=example](filter););'
-  }
+    // example: loading all nearby buildings; load all objects with amenity=example return '(nwr[building](filter);nwr[amenity=example](filter););' }
 }